LeadsNearby-Websites/codetemplates/OUTSOURCE.md

 ## Hypercore Theme Options

-All theme options live in the WordPress Customizer under the tab **Theme Options**.
+All hypercore theme options live in the WordPress Customizer under the tab **Theme Options**.
 Options of note which you may need are below.

+### Logo/Favicon

+The logo and favicon should be set in the main site identity options found in **Customizer->Site Identity**.

+Site title and tagline can also be changed there.

 ### Color Palette